-Name of the programme (refer to Applications received Select ed Pass 1 Percentage question no. 4) Male Female Male Female
+Name of the programme (refer to Applications Selected received Pass Percentage question no. 4) ' Male Female Male Female

 Name of the Programme (refer to question no. 4) % of students from the same university % of students from other universities within the State % of students from universities outside the State % of students from other countries

 UG Carried out at University level Details are availa university

 PG 80 15 5

 Ph.D 85 10 5

 PGD in Remote Sensing and GIS 75% 20% 5%